Difference Between Rugby and Soccer

 Main Differences Between Rugby and Soccer

-1. Rugby has its popularity in England and the former British colonies such as France, Australia, Italy, Scotland, Wales, etc. whereas Soccer is popular in Europe, America, Africa and Asia.
+1. Rugby is popular in England and the former British colonies such as France, Australia, Italy, Scotland, Wales, etc., whereas Soccer is popular in Europe, America, Africa, and Asia.

-5. A rugby ball is 30 cm in length, 62 cm in breadth with a circumference of 77 cm while a soccer ball is 71 cm in circumference.
+5. A rugby ball is 30 cm in length, and 62 cm in breadth, with a circumference of 77 cm, while a soccer ball is 71 cm in circumference.

-7. In rugby, there are seven substitutions allowed to a team while in soccer, there are only three substitutions allowed.
+7. In rugby, seven substitutions are allowed to a team, while only three are allowed in soccer.

 Difference Between Rugby and Soccer